pavelstencl/broadcasterJS/packages/react/README.md

  Errors identified during the broadcasting phase are transferred into a separate error stream, allowing the channel to remain open for additional incoming messages.

+## Detailed Broadcaster description

+More information about Broadcasters and its architecture can be found in [core package](https://github.com/pavelstencl/broadcasterJS/tree/main/packages/core).

 ## Quick-start